University of Siena: Organization

 Siena's campus is the city.
-The academy lives as an integral part of the urban fabric in both space and time.
-Thus there is an uneasy equilibrium between city and university, where 20,000 students live among the 50,000 Sienese.
-While the Sienese are proud of their native traditions, the more polyglot university prides itself on diversity, with which as the historian Guicciardini would put it, with an ambiguity possibly ironic, – there is no genius.
+15,600 students live among the 53,000 Sienese.
+The university prides itself on diversity.

-Recently, the University has returned historical buildings to the city, which are being made into apartments or used by the contradas.
-At the same time, it is thanks to the intervention of the University that many buildings which risked falling into ruin were saved, making institutions of study out of a part of the city patrimony that might have otherwise been lost.
-The Faculties of Engineering and Literature, for example, have found space for their departments in the large rooms of what was once the San Niccolò Psychiatric Hospital.
-The same holds true for the transformation of the former Convent of Santa Chiara into the first collegiate residence in Italy, reserved for those working towards a European postgraduate degree.
+Recently, the university has returned historical buildings to the city, which are being made into apartments or used by the contradas.
+The university is responsible for many buildings at risk being saved, turned into institutions of study.
+The faculties of Engineering and Literature, for example, have found space for their departments in the large rooms of what was once the San Niccolò Psychiatric Hospital.
+Another example is the transformation of the former Convent of Santa Chiara into the first collegiate residence in Italy, reserved for those working towards a European postgraduate degree.
 The church of San Vigilio serves as university chapel.

-New university buildings have even been built in the city centre such as the one that houses the Faculty of Political Science and Law, whose architectural style blends with the secular surroundings creating a balance between preservation and innovation.
-The ten university dormitories are adapted to the urban fabric and are located within the historical centre (Fontebranda, Mattioli, Porrione, Sperandie, San Marco), on the outskirts (Acquacalda) and near the extended areas of the university (San Miniato).
+New university buildings have also been built in the city centre such as the one that houses the Faculty of Political Science and Law.
+The ten university dormitories are located within the historical centre (Fontebranda, Mattioli, Porrione, Sperandie, San Marco), on the outskirts (Acquacalda) and near the extended areas of the university (San Miniato).